How long does the mortgage application process take?

 Ask for a promotion or a raise at work.
 Any lender wants to know your income is reliable and steady.
 So try and squeeze your boss for a little more and stick with the same company for a few years.

-Roughly speaking, the mortgage application process has two phases.
+Roughly speaking, there are two phases that make up a mortgage application.
 Usually, the quicker you act, the faster the process goes.

 The first part is to get a mortgage agreement in principle.
 This is easier phases and depends on your circumstances as well as jumping through the necessary paperwork hoops.